-To help guide your organization through the process and ensure that all essential components are included, it can be helpful to start with an RFP template (we provide a free one further down in this article).
-Keep reading to find out how to make this process as easy as possible, including tips and advice on how to write an effective RFP and ways to prepare it more effectively.
+To help guide your organization through the process, ensuring that all essential components are included, it can be helpful to start with an RFP template.
+Further, there are a number of resources available to help make this process as easy as possible, including tips and advice on how to write an effective RFP and ways to more effectively prepare an RFP.

-With the template and draft decided, develop the RFP scoring criteria, which could be a rubric or scoring matrix.
+With the template and draft decided, develop the scoring criteria, which could be a rubric or scoring matrix.
 An easy way to do this is using a weighted number range between 1 and 10 that helps you quantify categories based on importance.
 For instance, this matrix could be as simple as three columns: